 Some founders find that a portfolio approach works permanently.
 Sitting on one or two boards, making occasional investments, advising a handful of companies, dedicating time to philanthropic work.
 No single activity defines them, but the combination provides variety and purpose.

-Identity Question
+Identity Underneath

 A thoughtful piece on A Smart Bear describes the phenomenon: "Almost all startup founders experience a deep and prolonged sadness after selling their company, even when the sale is an outrageous success."
-The author compares it to post-Olympic depression—the emotional crash athletes experience after years of singular focus culminate in a finite event.
+The author compares it to post-Olympic depression — the emotional crash athletes experience after years of singular focus culminate in a finite event.

 Research consistently shows entrepreneurs face elevated rates of mental health challenges.
 The post-exit period can intensify existing vulnerabilities.

-Geographic Considerations
+Geographic Dimensions

 Timeline Reality

 Year one is often harder than expected.
 The adrenaline fades, the calendar empties, and the identity questions surface.
 A period of disorientation lasting six to twelve months is common before any direction starts to emerge.
+This is also the period when the $10M trap does its damage — founders making consequential financial decisions while least equipped to make them.

 By year three, most founders have a clearer sense of their direction.
 Not necessarily a final answer, but a working hypothesis about what the next chapter looks like.